 Today I am sharing two illustrations I commissioned from my youngest son, Paul F.S.
-Bauer, as illustrations for The Dire Deeds of the Guild of Ornamental Hermits.
-There is a scene in the book where the Elves teach rune casting and I wanted the results illustrated.
-Paul added the additional design elements, based on his own inspiration, and I think they are perfectly appropriate for an otherworldly divination.
-And his hand-stippling is truly amazing!
+Bauer, for The Dire Deeds of the Guild of Ornamental Hermits.
+There is a scene in the book where the Elves teach divination using the Elder Futhark runes, and I wanted the results illustrated.
+Paul added the additional design elements based on his own inspiration and I think they are perfectly appropriate for an imagined Elven adaptation.

-This one features a reversed Berkana, as this is how it showed up in a rune casting during the novel.
+This one below features a reversed Berkana, which is how it showed up in the rune casting for the chapter.
+These days, I don’t read reversals.

 I am back firmly in fantasy novelist mode!
 This past weekend I put some character and plot development changes in place and continued the final edit on Dire Deeds.
 I updated my lists of Elven (ala Tolkien) names and words; plus revised the list of 29 genders of the Elf world; and sorted and organized several files of character “faces” (a form of fantasy “casting” that helps my writing process).
 This is a series about “mid-life magic”–most of the human characters are in their forties or older and most are encountering magic for the first time.